joekrinke15/blog/_posts/2020-10-01-Star-Wars-API.md

 # Print the result
 print(oldest_character['name'], oldest_character['birth_year'])
 ```
+The oldest character is Yoda, which is unsurprising given his appearance.
+I'm embarassed to admit I'm not sure what movies he appears in, as I haven't actually seen most of them.
+Let's write some code to find out.

 ```python3
 # Try to look at Yoda's movie appearances
 oldest_character['films']
 ```
+It seems that, when you try to access the films, it just links to more pages of data.
+We'll need to use the API to get the names of the films.

 ```python3
 # Create a list to hold the titles of the films